kaizen-ai/kaizenflow/docs/Tools_Docker.md

 ## Infra container

-- Approach 1: To run infra script, if we only need `boto3` and `moto`, we can
+1. To run infra script, if we only need `boto3` and `moto`, we can
     - create a Python library
     - create a script interface
     - create an `invoke` task that calls `i docker_cmd --cmd ...` reusing the cmamp container, (since that container already has `boto3` and `moto` that are dependencies we can't remove)
       - This approach is similar to calling the `linter`
-- Approach 2: If we think we need to add new packages only for running infra scripts then we will create a new `infra` container.
+2. If we think we need to add new packages only for running infra scripts then we will create a new `infra` container.
     - We can build on the fly and not release through ECR
 - We can start with approach 1, which will also allow us to transition to 2 transparently, if needed